albertoaer/binclude/README.md

 # Binclude

-A tool to create links executables to a folder located in the PATH
+A tool to link executables to a folder in the PATH

 The purpose is to have a practical way to add a program to the PATH an invoke it or remove it from the PATH without modifying the PATH